This is an archived page and for reference purposes only

 Italian and Drama is therefore an ideal combination for those wanting to gain a broad cultural insight and practical skills with an international focus.

-Italian at Kent was ranked 14th in The Times Good University Guide 2017 and 1st for research quality in The Complete University Guide 2017.
+Italian at Kent was ranked 1st for teaching quality and 6th overall in The Times Good University Guide 2018 and 1st for research quality in The Complete University Guide 2018.

 The following modules are indicative of those offered on this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.